qsctr/coq-synth/README.md

        --examples=INPUT1A,INPUT1B,...=OUTPUT1;INPUT2A,INPUT2B,...=OUTPUT2;...
            Input-output examples that the synthesized terms must satisfy

-       --extra-vars=VAR1,VAR2,...
+       --extra-exprs=EXPR1,EXPR2,...
-           Extra variables (already defined) to include in the synthesized terms
+           Extra expressions (containing already defined variables) to include in the synthesized terms

        --help[=FMT] (default=auto)
            Show this help in format FMT.
 The value FMT must be one of `auto',